atefe-aa/deep-dream-api/README.md

 - Admin: Full access to all features, charts, tests, laboratories, and counselors.
 CRUD access for all components.
 - Operator: Create tests, configure machine settings, and utilize manual and scanning features.
 - Laboratories: CRUD access to their tests, counselors, and view completed scanned images of their tests.
-- Counselors: View assigned images in Sytomine and create annotations.
+- Counselors: View assigned images in Cytomine and create annotations.

 ## Technologies Used